 Post‒COVID-19 condition, also known as long COVID, is a condition where people experience new or persisting symptoms after an initial COVID-19 illness.
-CADTH uses WHO’s definition of long COVID.
-According to this definition, long COVID is when people experience symptoms for more than 12 weeks after an initial COVID-19 infection.
-People with post‒COVID-19 condition may experience a range of symptoms.
-Some symptoms include fatigue, shortness of breath, muscle aches, and cognitive and mental health challenges.
+CADTH uses WHO’s definition of long COVID, which defines long COVID as people experiencing symptoms for more than 12 weeks after an initial COVID-19 infection.
+People with post‒COVID-19 condition may experience a range of symptoms, such as fatigue, shortness of breath, muscle aches, and cognitive and mental health challenges.

-This report is part of CADTH’s Condition-Level review on the post-COVID-19 condition.
+This report is part of CADTH’s Condition-Level Review on post-COVID-19 condition.
 Several subtypes, or different kinds, of post‒COVID-19 have been identified.
-There is still lots of uncertainty about what these subtypes are, and the possible impact they may have on health care systems.
-Given emerging evidence, there is a need to know more about subtypes of post‒COVID-19 condition, and COVID-19 variants.
+There is still lots of uncertainty about what these subtypes are, and their possible impacts on health care systems.
+Given emerging evidence, there is a need to know more about subtypes of post‒COVID-19 condition and COVID-19 variants.

-This CADTH report will provide a custom summary document examining the evidence on subtypes of post‒COVID-19 condition.
-It will also look at any association between different variants of COVID-19 and the developing post‒COVID-19 condition.
+This CADTH report provides a custom summary examining the emerging evidence on subtypes of post‒COVID-19 condition.
+It also describes the emerging evidence about whether different variants of severe acute respiratory syndrome coronavirus 2 (SARS CoV-2) are associated with different subtypes of post‒COVID-19 condition.